Saodat Ismailova: Work and exhibitions

-Projects in Central Asia

-The films and art works of Ismailova are researched and made in Central Asia, she made films in Kazakhstan, Kyrgyzstan, Uzbekistan, Tajikistan, Azerbaijan.

-In 2019, Ismailova exhibited solo show "Syncretic verses" in Ilkhom theatre, and later the same year Q’org’on Chirog at the Central for Contemporary Arts in Tashkent (CCAT); she also put together an educational program on contemporary art in Taskhent that lasted a year.
-The following year, she produced the film Her Five Lives for the Asian Film Archive and "Her Five Lives" which charted the history of Women in Uzbekistan.
+In 2019 she put together an educational program CCA Lab on contemporary art in Tashkent at the Centre for Contemporary Arts, Tashkent (CCAT) that lasted one year.
+The same year she exhibited a solo show "Syncretic verses" in Ilkhom theatre, and later the same year Q’org’on Chirog at CCAT; The following year, she produced the film Her Five Lives for the Asian Film Archive and "Her Five Lives" which charted the history of Women in Uzbekistan.

-In 2021, Ismailova established the DAVRA collective, which brought together artists from throughout Central Asia, in order to document and publicise local culture.
-Ismailova participated in DAVRA's 40-day program at Documenta fifteen, where they shared their research on Chilltans, a kind of spirit in Central Asian folklore.
+In 2021, Ismailova established the DAVRA collective, which brought together artists from throughout Central Asia, in order to preserve, document, and amplify Central Asian cultural heritage.
+The same year, Saodat Ismailova was invited to documenta fifteen, as the only Central Asian representative, she made a film which is Central Asian retelling of Cinderella.
+She created the 40-day program at documenta fifteen and hosted DAVRA participants, where they shared their research on Chilltans, a kind of spirit in Central Asian folklore as part of the Ismailova's participation in documenta fifteen.
 That same year, Ismailova had a solo exhibition at Aspan Gallery, Almaty, titled What was my name?.

-Ismailova exhibited another work at the 2022 Venice Biennale: Chillahona a three channel video with a reimagined Tashkent traditional Embroidery, film is dedicated to perestroika years in Uzbekistan.
-Saodat Ismailova was invited to documenta fifteen, as the only Central Asian representative, she made a film which is Central Asian retelling of Cinderella.
-That same year, she was awarded £25,000 by the EYE Filmmuseum, where she exhibited a collection of her work, titled 18,000 Worlds.
+Ismailova exhibited at the main exhibition Milk of Dreams at the 59th Venice Biennale:Chillahona a three channel video with a reimagined Tashkent traditional Embroidery, film is dedicated to perestroika years in Uzbekistan.That same year, she was awarded £25,000 by the EYE Filmmuseum, where she had her personal show, titled 18,000 Worlds.The jury recognised her exceptional ability to move fluidly between film and visual art, describing her work as "refreshing, urgent and balanced."
+She is also a receiver of Magnum Foundation, Counter Histories Program support, 2022.

+She received Foundation Pernod Ricard’s Nouveau Programme support as well as Han Nefkens Foundatio Prize in collaboration with the Museo Reina Sofía (Madrid), the Singapore Art Museum (Singapore), and the Walker Art Center (Minneapolis) in 2024.
+She participated at Nebula exhibition during 60th Venice Biennale of Arts where she presented Melted into the Sun commissioned by Fondazione In Between Art and Film.
+The same year, she had a solo show at Pirelli HangarBicocca “A Seed Under Our Tongue,” the first survey of Saodat Ismailova's work in Italy.
+She has received Foundation Pernod Ricard’s Nouveau Programme support and became a golden medallist of Art Basel as an emerging artists in 2025.
+By invitation of Kunsten festival des Arts, Ismailova has presented newly commissioned performative work Arslanbob: The healing forest, 2025.

-Her films are in the collections of Centre Pompidou, Stedelijk Museum Amsterdam and Almaty, Museum of Art.
+Her films are in the collections of the Stedelijk Museum, in Amsterdam, and the Centre Pompidou, in Paris, Tate Modern, UK, FRAC Corsica, TBA 21, Museum of Modern Art, Almaty, Tselliny Centre for Contemporary Culture, Almaty, M KHA, Antwerp, Victoria & Alberts, UK, Pinault Collection, CNAP and others.